MOLD INSPECTIONS

 What is the Mold Inspection Process?

-We always start by having a chat to learn as much as possible about the situation in your home or property in order to prepare an action plan for the inspection.
+We always start by having a chat to learn as much as possible about the situation in your home or property.

 Next we come your property and conduct a visual inspection for the presence of mold or moisture.
 All issues will be documented and explained to give you an understanding of what we are dealing with.

-After the mold inspection has been completed, we always provide a verbal inspection report of the findings, along with maintenance tips and an action plan to follow.
+After the mold inspection has been completed, we always provide a verbal inspection summary of the findings, along with maintenance tips and an action plan to follow.

 A written mold report, including photos and details of the inspection are often required, especially if the findings from the mold inspection need to be shared with a mold removal company, insurance provider or service contractor.
-Your written report will explain the levity of such concerns, along with appropriate recommendations to be followed.
+Your written report will detail the areas of concern, along with appropriate recommendations for removal or maintenance.

-Throughout the inspection, we will be using various tools to assist us with the inspection.
+Throughout the inspection, we will be using the following tools to help verify moisture or water damage.

-A moisture meter is used to determine moisture levels on walls, floors, ceilings and visible structural members.
+A moisture meter is used to determine moisture levels within walls, floors, ceilings and visible structural members.

-These verification tools help us reinforce the findings of a moisture meter, or alert us to areas that require additional investigation.
-In fact, our infrared inspections often expose other issues that we didn’t intend to find, such as missing insulation.
+These tools help us reinforce the findings of a moisture meter, or alert us to areas that require additional investigation.